API reference

 Type: MediaStream · Required

 Any video stream — webcam from getUserMedia(), screen capture from getDisplayMedia(), or a captured stream from a <video> or <canvas> element via .captureStream().
-Audio tracks are passed through unchanged by default; pass audio: 'drop' to strip them.
+Audio tracks are passed through unchanged by default; pass audio: 'drop' to strip them, or audio: 'denoise' to clean them (see Audio denoise).

 options